 Mainly operating in dry or powder soups, Knorr recognised the opportunity space in the ‘wet soups’ market, where the brand had not previously been a major player.
 In Spain, our re-launched wet soups range that uses sustainably sourced ingredients is seen by consumers as being more natural and authentic, with improved taste.
 In Germany, our first product range of stews made from 100% sustainably sourced vegetables is also performing well.
 The fresh, rich flavour is locked in by a new transparent pack that is lighter, easier to open and takes up less disposal space than cans.

 What does ‘sustainably sourced’ actually mean?

 It’s about growing food in ways which sustain the soil, minimise water and fertiliser use, protect biodiversity and enhance farmers’ livelihoods.
-As there are no international certification standards for fruit and vegetables, Unilever started to develop its more than 15 years ago.
+As there are no international certification standards for fruit and vegetables, Unilever started to develop its Sustainable Agriculture Code (PDF 7.88 MB) more than 15 years ago.
 This encompasses detailed guidelines and verification systems for our key crops which ensure our standards are respected and the best, most sustainable farming practices are used to produce high-quality ingredients that make our products taste better.
 In fact, our blueprint for sustainable agriculture is widely recognised as one of the most comprehensive in the industry.